SVA Responds to COVID-19

 2 undergraduate studio credits

-As publishing outlets proliferate and design’s social and environmental implications become more profound, it is more important than ever to write about design engagingly and intelligently.
+As design’s social and environmental implications become more profound, it is more important than ever to write about design engagingly and intelligently.

-The Design Research, Writing and Criticism Department at the School of Visual Arts is pleased to offer a design writing summer intensive aimed at those who would like to refine their skills as thinkers, researchers and storytellers.
-For practicing designers, this is a chance to examine the profession and its impact through projects, articles and blog posts.
+The Design Research, Writing and Criticism Department at the School of Visual Arts is pleased to offer an online writing summer intensive aimed at those who would like to refine their skills as thinkers, researchers and storytellers.
+For practicing designers, this is a chance to examine the profession and its impact through writing and publishing.
 Clear thinking, deep research and engaging expression are vital skills in a contemporary designer’s toolkit.
-For journalists and writers, this program offers methods and insights for understanding and writing compellingly about images, objects and spaces.
+For creative professionals, this program offers methods and insights for understanding and writing compellingly about images, objects and spaces.

 A range of writing genres and imaginative approaches will be introduced.
 Working individually and in small groups, participants will experiment with essential techniques such as interviewing, archive research, close observation, analysis and critique, and then to develop and finesse several projects.
-In addition to personal work, the development and execution of a team project will be undertaken.
+In addition to personal work, the team will collaboratively produce and distribute a publication.

-The intensive offers students and working professionals a unique opportunity to study with a faculty composed of leading writers, editors and bloggers.
-Lectures and field trips to New York sites and studios allow participants to directly interact with prominent designers, architects and urban planners.
+Through a robust daily schedule of seminars, lectures and virtual field trips, the intensive offers students and working professionals a unique opportunity to study with a faculty composed of leading writers and editors, and engage in conversation with prominent designers, architects and urban planners.

 By the end of the program, participants will have completed several pieces of writing, formulated ideas for stories, and garnered a robust set of tools and approaches for writing authoritatively and imaginatively about design.